normelius/reloc/README.md

 ## Features
 * Serves as a simple file transfer service between client and server.
 Initially designed for easy transfer of files to single-board computers, such as the Raspberry Pi.
 * Can be used both locally on the network or externally over the internet.
-* CLI is available for easier transfer of files from the command prompt.
+* Reloc can be used as a command-line application for easier transfer of files from the command prompt.

 ## Installation